 While the majority of dislocated Africans are forcibly displaced, economic factors are a key contributor to the flow of Africans trying to enter Europe, the Arabian Peninsula, and South Africa (see text box on page 14).
 This has created highly potent political dynamics in these countries of destination.
 Yet, it is important to recognize that the majority of Africa's economic migrants stay in Africa.
 An estimated 12.1 million economic African migrants live in a non-native African country.
-This number does not include the numerous African migrants who relocate to neighboring countries for seasonal or other short-term labor (otherwise known as circular migrants stay in Africa.
+This number does not include the numerous African migrants who relocate to neighboring countries for seasonal or other short-term labor (otherwise known as circular migration).
+In total, roughly 80 percent of Africa's economic migrants stay in Africa.